 Porto, Camino de Portugues

 Porto is the most popular start point for pilgrims of the Portugues Way.
 Stretching for about 240 km, it takes two weeks to complete if you walk an average of 17 km each day, giving you plenty of time for rest.
 Its main route passes through the city center but there’s an alternative path located along the coast which provides better opportunities for sightseeing.
-The coastal route is located west of the cathedral of Porto and travels up to Caminha and Redondela before returning the central route.
+The coastal route is located west of the cathedral of Porto and travels up to Caminha and Redondela before returning to the central route.

 The only problem with starting from Porto is that accommodations don’t allow walking days to be divided evenly.
-However, this can be resolved by taking local transport (i.e. bus or taxi) to go back and forth places where you’ll be staying.
+However, this can be resolved by taking local transport (i.e. bus or taxi) to go back and forth to places where you’ll be staying.